stiemannkj1/java-utilities/README.md

   content { includeGroup "com.github.stiemannkj1" }
 }

-// AVOID dependency confusion attacks for other repos: mavenCentral {
+// Avoid dependency confusion attacks for other repos by excluding this group
+// from them.
+For example, avoid resolving dependencies from this group for
+// mavenCentral:
+mavenCentral {
   content { excludeGroupByRegex "com[.]github[.]stiemannkj1.*" }
 }